the1lab/1lab/src/Cat/Displayed/Cocartesian/Weak.lagda.md

   → Functor (Fibre ℰ x) (Fibre ℰ y)
 ```

-The reason that weak cocartesian morphisms suffice is that we only need
+The reason that weak cocartesian lifts suffice is that we only need to
-to consider vertical structure when performing cobase change, so the weaker
+consider vertical structure when performing cobase change, so the weaker
 universal property is enough.
-This is reflected in the action on morphisms,
+This is reflected in the action on
-which is identical to the definition of cobase change for a cocartesian fibration.
+morphisms, which is identical to the definition of cobase change for a
+cocartesian fibration.

 ```agda
 weak-cocartesian-lift→cobase-change {x = x} {y = y} f wcocart = f-cobase-change where